 It’s possible that confusion between playing landscape and portrait videos causes this problem within the iPad.
-It can happen on any model from iPad Mini to iPad Pro and seems to be a problem with iOS 11.
+It can happen on any model from iPad Mini to iPad Pro and seems to be a problem.
 While Apple hasn’t acknowledged the issue, it’s likely they are working to patch it in the next software update.

 How to Fix the Disappearing iPad Dock

 Some users find that by flipping their iPad to portrait mode or landscape mode brings the iPad Dock back on-screen.
 So if you’re using your iPad in landscape mode, switch to portrait mode and see if the iPad Dock returns.
 Just make sure you haven’t locked your screen’s orientation–swipe on Control Center and see if the icon for orientation is highlighted.
 If so, tap it to turn off screen orientation lock.